alex-trapp/scAge/README.md

 We also recommend installing `seaborn`, `matplotlib` and `statannot` to visualize epigenetic age predictions in Python.<br>
 Predicted epigenetic age output files are written as .tsv files, and can therefore also be analyzed in any other environment (i.e. R).

+This tool was developed in an Anaconda enviornment, running on Ubuntu 16.04.6 LTS.

 scAge is a workflow that enables epigenetic age prediction in single cells using a combination of linear models to estimate age.